30350n/printable-instruments/README.md

 ## Generating Gerber files

 1. Install Inkscape, KiCad.

 2. Install the svg2shenzhen extension, according to [the installation instructions](https://github.com/badgeek/svg2shenzhen#install).

 3. Open a svg panel file in Inkscape.

+4. (optional) When ordering from a different service then JLC, change the "JLCJLCJLCJLC" text, to whatever your manufacturer is using as a template for order numbers.
+   Some manufacturers also have options to completely remove the number for a small premium.
+   You most certainly don't want the order number on the front of your panel.

-4. In Inkscape: Extensions -> Svg2Shenzhen -> 2.
+5. In Inkscape: Extensions -> Svg2Shenzhen -> 2.
 Export to KiCad...

    Recommended settings:
    |                |                 |